Beyond the Quick Fix: What Lasting Anxiety Therapy in Portland Looks Like

 Therapy doesn’t have to be a last resort, and it doesn’t have to feel like a transaction.
 The best therapeutic relationships are built on trust, presence, and a shared commitment to your growth.

-In my practice, I offer anxiety therapy in Portland that is LGBTQ+ affirming, mindfulness-based, and grounded in a belief that we heal by coming into a more compassionate relationship with ourselves.
+In my practice, I offer anxiety counseling in Portland that is LGBTQ+ affirming, mindfulness-based, and grounded in a belief that we heal by coming into a more compassionate relationship with ourselves.
 I work with clients across Oregon who are ready to move beyond the surface to get curious, to find steadiness, and to experience relief that actually lasts.

 You don’t have to settle for temporary fixes.
 You deserve support that meets you where you are and helps you move forward with clarity and care.